Lü Wencheng

-Lü Wencheng (吕文成, pinyin: Lǚ Wénchéng, or Lui Man Sing in Cantonese) (1898 in Zhongshan - 1981 in Hong Kong) was a Chinese composer and musician.
-He composed Autumn Moon Over Calm Lake (平湖秋月) in the 1930s, one of the best known works of Cantonese music.
+Lü Wencheng (吕文成, pinyin: Lǚ Wénchéng, or Lui Man Sing in Cantonese, jyutping: Leoi5 Man4 Sing4) (1898 in Zhongshan - 1981 in Hong Kong) was a Chinese composer and musician.
+He composed Autumn Moon Over The Calm Lake (平湖秋月) in the 1930s, one of the best known works of Cantonese music.

 He also played the yangqin and was a Cantonese opera singer.
 His music shows a strong influence of the traditional music of the Shanghai area as a result of living almost thirty years there.

 Life

 Lü was born in 1898 in Zhongshan, Guangdong Province, but grew up in Shanghai when at the age of three he and his parents moved to Shanghai.
 There he developed the gaohu, composed and performed Guangdong yinyue, and made recordings.
 In 1932, he moved to Hong Kong, where he lived until his death in 1981.
 His daughter, Lü Hong (吕红), is a professional singer, and the wife of Chinese musician Lui Tsun-Yuen.